Legionnaires Disease

 Background

-The Legionella bacterium was first identified in the summer of 1976 during the 58th annual convention of the American Legion, which was held at the Bellevue-Stratford Hotel in Philadelphia.
+The Legionella bacterium first was identified in the summer of 1976 during the 58th annual convention of the American Legion, which was held at the Bellevue-Stratford Hotel in Philadelphia.
 Infection was presumed to be spread by contamination of the water in the hotel's air conditioning system.
 The presentation ranged from mild flulike symptoms to multisystem organ failure.
 Of the 182 people infected, 29 died.

-Although Legionella was not identified until 1976, L pneumophila was subsequently found in a clinical specimen dating to 1943 and, according to retrospective analysis, may have been responsible for pre-1976 pneumonia epidemics in Philadelphia; Washington, DC; and Minnesota.
+Although Legionella was not identified until 1976, L pneumophila subsequently was found in a clinical specimen dating to 1943 and, according to retrospective analysis, may have been responsible for pre-1976 pneumonia epidemics in Philadelphia; Washington, DC; and Minnesota.

 Legionnaires disease is the term that collectively describes infections caused by members of the Legionellaceae family.